 One of the perverse horrors in this world just happens to be trending up and yet few are even aware that such a deviant crime actually exists.

-The number of hypnotists and hypnotherapists arrested for sexual assault took a bump up in 2020, with five arrested through October, up one from 2019 and up three over the last eight years.
-The upward annual trend is disturbing and needs to be recognized and addressed, not only by the hypnosis community, but also by major medical institutions and law enforcement officials.
+The number of hypnotists and hypnotherapists arrested for sexual assault took a bump up in 2020, with seven caught and six of them arrested in just one year.
+This is a significant bump upwards from the last few years.
+The increasing annual trend is disturbing and needs to be recognized and addressed, not only by the hypnosis community, but also by major medical institutions and law enforcement officials.

 The issue of hypnosis assault has been with the world for hundreds of years and yet has been argued about and denied for the last two hundred, despite scores of documented cases, involving over 170 hypnotists identified to date. (see hypno-predator list on front page)